-If you happen to be visiting the rural town of Innisfail, it’s a short 25-minute drive from here to reach Josephine Falls Australia.
+If you happen to be visiting the rural town of Innisfail, it’s a short 25-minute drive from here.

-There are no public transport options available to reach Josephine Falls so you will need to have your own vehicle to visit.
+There are no public transport options available to reach Wooroonooran National Park so you will need to have your own vehicle to visit.

 Search All → Car Rentals in Cairns

-If you’re not a morning person, you can still visit Josephine Falls at any time during the day.
-Just be sure go allow yourself enough time to complete the Josephine Falls walk which takes approximately 30 – 45 minutes return.
+If you’re not a morning person, you can still visit the falls at any time during the day.
+Just be sure to allow yourself enough time to complete the walk which takes approximately 30 – 45 minutes, return.

-Josephine Falls is a very popular tourist attraction and it can get quite busy on the weekends.
-If you can time your visit to Josephine Falls for a weekday, you will likely get to enjoy it with fewer people.
+It’s a very popular tourist attraction and it can get quite busy on the weekends.
+If you can time your visit for a weekday, you will likely get to enjoy it with fewer people.